digidotcom/xbee-java/examples/communication/SendDataAsyncSample/ReadMe.txt

   blocked during the transmit request, but you will not be able to determine if the data was sent successfully.

-  The application sends data in application layer (explicit) format asynchronously to a remote XBee device on the network with a specific node identifier (name).
+  The application sends data asynchronously to a remote XBee device on the network with a specific node identifier (name).

-  NOTE: This example uses the ZigBee device (ZigBeeDevice) class, but it can
+  NOTE: This example uses the generic XBee device (XBeeDevice) class,
-        be applied to any other protocol specific device class that supports sending data in explicit format.
+        but it can be applied to any other local XBee device class.

   Files
   -----
-    * com.digi.xbee.api.sendexplicitdataasync.MainApp.java:
+    * com.digi.xbee.api.senddataasync.MainApp.java:
       Main application class.
-It instantiates a ZigBee device, establishes a serial connection with it and sends the data to the specified XBee device.
+It instantiates an XBee device, establishes a serial connection with it and sends the data to the specified XBee device.
       Finally it prints out the result of the sent operation.